sytone/obsidian-queryallthethings/docs/queries/sql-statements/lineindex.md

 A character expression to search.

 *start_location*
-An number at which the search starts.
+An line number at which the search starts.
 If start_location is not specified, has a negative value, or has a zero (0) value, the search starts at the beginning of expressionToSearch.

 ## Returns

-Returns a number indicating the position in the string.
+Returns a line number indicating the line in the string where the expression is found.

 ## Example